Discover the Most Common Obstacle in Successful Negotiation

 Nearly five years ago, something happened deep in the Colombian jungle that made this week’s signing of a peace deal possible.
 It was a first, risky step, relayed to me by William Ury, co-author of a seminal book on negotiation Getting to Yes.

 I called Ury in the city of Cartagena, where he is attending the signing of a peace deal today between the Colombian government and the FARC guerrilla force after 52 years of war.
-Ury has been part of ...
+Ury has been part ...

 At a ceremony on Sunday, held away from the scrutiny of journalists, Juan Manuel Santos, Colombia’s president, decorated four men with the country’s highest civilian honor.